-Pages [list applicable pages] of this document may contain trade secrets, confidential, proprietary, or privileged information that is exempt from public disclosure.
-Such information shall be used or disclosed only for evaluation purposes or in accordance with a financial assistance or loan agreement between the submitter and the Government.
-The Government may use or disclose any information that is not appropriately marked or otherwise restricted, regardless of source.
+Pages [list applicable pages] of this document may contain trade secrets or business-sensitive, proprietary, or otherwise confidential information that is exempt from public disclosure.
+Such information shall be used or disclosed only for evaluation purposes or in accordance with a financial assistance agreement between the submitter and the government.
+The government may use or disclose any information that is not appropriately marked or otherwise restricted, regardless of source.
 [End of Notice]

-The header and footer of every page that contains confidential, proprietary, or privileged information must be marked as follows: "Contains Trade Secrets, Confidential, Proprietary, or Privileged Information Exempt from Public Disclosure."
-In addition, each line or paragraph containing proprietary, privileged, or trade secret information must be clearly marked with double brackets or highlighting.
+In addition, (1) the header and footer of every page that contains trade secrets or business-sensitive, proprietary, or otherwise confidential information must be marked as follows: "Contains Trade Secrets or Business-Sensitive, Proprietary, or Otherwise Confidential Information Exempt from Public Disclosure," and (2) every line or paragraph containing such information must be clearly marked with double brackets or highlighting.
+DOE will make its own determination about the confidential status of the information and treat it according to its determination.